In most cases of eczema there is underlying lack of digestive enzymes, and/or hydrochloric acid in the stomach.

 Some types of ‘eczema’ would more accurately be termed ‘allergic dermatitis’ as they are the result of the body reacting to chemicals found in certain foods.
 These can be naturally occurring chemicals.

 ‘Eczema’ caused by sensitivity to citrus would be one example.
 The appearance of the skin is a little different to that of an eczema caused by intolerance to dairy products.
-Usually lighter, affects more of the body and is ‘spread out’ rather than circular patches.

 In these cases care must be taken to avoid the food that the person is sensitive to, although in many cases the above treatments will also help tremendously.